Jeremy Pena Preview, Player Props: Astros vs. Rangers

-On Monday, Jeremy Pena (.439 on-base percentage in past 10 games, 113 points above season-long percentage) and the Houston Astros play the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 4:05 PM ET.
+The Houston Astros, including Jeremy Pena (.442 on-base percentage in past 10 games, 116 points above season-long percentage), battle starting pitcher Nathan Eovaldi and the Texas Rangers at Globe Life Field, Tuesday at 8:05 PM ET.

-In his most recent game, he strung together two hits (going 2-for-3) against the Yankees.
+In his last appearance, he strung together two hits (going 2-for-6 with an RBI) against the Rangers.

 Jeremy Pena Game Info & Props vs. the Rangers